xCryptoTools/doge-twitter-php-bot/README.md

 The script can send you e-mail notifications if the keyword was found in a tweet.

-- Enable in config.inc.php.
+- Set $mail['enable'] to true in config.inc.php
-- Make sure to enter from and to e-mail addresses .
+- Make sure to enter from and to e-mail addresses.
 - SMTP can be used for improved mail delivery.

 ### ByBit

 The script can automatically open a contract on ByBit to long dogecoin with up to 50x leverage.

-- Enable in config.inc.php
+- Set $bybit['enable'] to true in config.inc.php
 - If you do not have an account yet, signup using the referral url: https://www.bybit.com/invite?ref=N617WP for added benefits and a bonus.
+- Make sure your ByBit account has derivate trading enabled and is set to 'unified' mode.
 - In ByBit go to: API.
 Create a key with at least the permissions: Contract > Orders (derivates).
 Contract > Positions (derivates).
 Derivates API V3 > Trade.
 Update config.inc.php accordingly.

 ### Cronjob